-- Note: The purpose of the instrument flight procedure data set is to support the initial transition of the ATM domain towards the use of digital data sets instead of paper products.
-Therefore, its scope is defined considering the likelihood that the data contained in this set is actually being used in digital format by service providers, ATC and IFR/VFR airspace users. - 5.3.3.4.1 The Instrument flight procedure design data set shall include data about the following data subjects, with the properties indicated in brackets being included as a minimum (if applicable): - (a) Procedure (all properties); - (b) Procedure segment (all properties); - (c) Final approach segment (all properties); - (d) Procedure fix (all properties); - (e) Procedure holding (all properties). - (f) Helicopter procedure (all properties) - Note 1: The description of the data subjects, their properties, data type and applicable data quality requirements is provided in Appendix 1. - Note 2: The Instrument Flight Procedure data set should also cover the data publication requirements contained in PANS-OPS, Doc 8168, Volume II.
+Note: The purpose of the instrument flight procedure data set is to support the initial transition of the ATM domain towards the use of digital data sets instead of paper products.
+Therefore, its scope is defined considering the likelihood that the data contained in this set is actually being used in digital format by service providers, ATC and IFR/VFR airspace users.

+- 5.3.3.4.1 The Instrument flight procedure design data set shall include data about the following data subjects, with the properties indicated in brackets being included as a minimum (if applicable):

+- a) procedure (all properties);

+- b) procedure segment (all properties);

+- c) final approach segment (all properties);

+- d) procedure fix (all properties);

+- e) procedure holding (all properties).

+- f) helicopter procedure (all properties)

+Note: The description of the data subjects, their properties, data type and applicable data quality requirements is provided in Appendix 1.

+5.3.3.4.2 The Instrument Flight Procedure data set should also cover the data publication requirements contained in PANS-OPS, Doc 8168, Volume II- Construction of Visual and the Instruments Flight Procedures.